Low Desert Arizona Garden in February

-- Begin spring planting now!
-Plant tomatoes and peppers around the 15th of the month.
+- Begin spring planting.
+As long the forecast shows warming weather, plant tomatoes and peppers around the 15th of the month.
 (See list of other vegetables to plant below)

 - Look at your garden and make a plan for your summer garden.
 Research different varieties to see which do well in Arizona.
 A good rule of thumb is to look for short-season crops.
 Be sure to rotate where you plant each year.

 - If you didn’t do it in January, start slips for planting sweet potatoes.